 Starting an online jewelry store can be a lucrative and engaging business.
 The online jewelry store industry has been growing rapidly.
 More and more people are buying cheaper jewelry online because it is easier and has a much more extensive selection.

 The United States jewelry market was valued at about $76B in 2020.
 Diamond jewelry is the most valuable jewelry market in the United States.
-Starting an online jewelry store can be extremely profitable.
+Starting an online jewelry store can be highly profitable.
 But to do this, you need a great e-commerce platform.

 Here are some real life success stories of starting a online jewelry store:

 Nikolay Piriankov (from London, England, United Kingdom) started Taylor & Hart over 9 years ago.

 I am Nikolay Piriankov, the Founder and CEO of Taylor & Hart.
 We are an award-winning, disruptive e-tailer of custom-designed, ethical engagement rings, wedding rings, and fine jewellery, that capture your story.
 Our online platform, processes, and brand democratises bespoke jewellery, allowing us to offer this service at scale.
 Taylor & Hart's vision is to reconnect customers with the original purpose of jewellery - a personalised product that tells a unique story.

 Recently we closed a seed round of £1M.
 The London based Garage Soho, an early stage investor and brand builder also supported us in the last round.

 2. Bang-Up Betty ($84K/year)

 Stacey Bowers (from North Little Rock, Arkansas, USA) started Bang-Up Betty almost 10 years ago.